SharePoint/sp-dev-docs/docs/sp-add-ins/give-your-provider-hosted-add-in-the-sharepoint-look-and-feel.md

 5. Select the **?** icon on the end of the chrome control.
 A simple help page opens.
 Select the browser's back button.

 6. Select the gear icon on the chrome control.
-A menu opens with links for an Account and a Contact page.
+A menu opens with links for an Account page and a Contact page.
 Open the Account page, and use the browser's back button to get back to the start page.
 Do the same for the Contact page.

 7. Select the **Back to Site** button on the chrome control.
 The home page of the host web, the Hong Kong store team site, opens.